University of California, San Diego: Admissions

 UC San Diego is categorized by U.S. News & World Report as "most selective" for college admissions ratings within the United States.
-For the Fall 2018 admissions cycle, the school received 118,372 applications from both freshman and transfer applicants, the second highest among the University of California campuses.
-Of those 118,372 applications, 97,899 applications were from prospective freshman with UC San Diego granting admission to just 29,577 applicants giving the institution an acceptance rate of 30.2% for the fall 2018 admission cycle.
+For the fall 2022 admissions cycle, the school received 150,963 applications from both freshman and transfer applicants.
+Of those 150,963 applications, 131,229 applications were from prospective freshmen with UC San Diego granting admission to just 31,102 applicants, almost 9,000 fewer than the previous year (acceptance rate of 23.7% for the fall 2022 admission cycle).

 In 2009, UC San Diego mistakenly sent Admit Day welcome emails to all its 47,000 freshmen applicants, instead of just the 17,000 who had been admitted.
 However, school officials quickly realized the mistake and sent an apology email within two hours.

 Graduate admissions are largely centralized through the Office of Graduate Studies.
 However, the Rady School of Management, Scripps Institution of Oceanography, and the School of Global Policy and Strategy (GPS) handle their own admissions.
 For Fall 2012, the UC San Diego School of Medicine offered admission to 5% of its applicants.

 Student life

 In all, the university offers classical orchestras, intramural sports, and over 550 student organizations.
 38 national and local Greek organizations are hosted on campus, with fraternity and sorority members representing 20% of the student population.
 The university operates on an academic quarter system, with three primary quarters beginning in late September and ending in mid-June.
-44% of undergraduate students receive federal Pell Grants.
+In 2015, 44% of undergraduate students received federal Pell Grants.

 The undergraduate student body government is the Associated Students of the University of California, San Diego, organized as a cabinet and senate,ASUCSD Minutes, December 16, 1964 while graduate students are represented by the Graduate Student Association, a proportional representative body with membership depending on the number of students in each graduate department.
 Additionally, graduate students who serve as teaching assistants are represented by the UC-wide union of Academic Student Employees.
-Each of the seven residential colleges has its own student council as well.
+Each of the eight residential colleges has its own student council as well.
 Most student media publications distributed on-campus are services provided and governed by ASUCSD, including Triton Television, the school's student run film studio, and the KSDT radio station.
 A notable exception is The Guardian, which is directly governed by the university's Student Affairs department.
+Other student newspapers, include titles such as Black Voices, New Indicator (New Indicator Collective), Revellations, North star, Revelle Times, The New Wave, Sandscript, and Ujima.

 Price Center, often referred to as PC, is the main student hub and is located in the center of campus, just south of Geisel Library.
-The building houses multiple restaurants, the central bookstore, a movie theater, and office space for student organizations, organization advisers, and university faculty.
-A student referendum was passed in 2003 to expand the Price Center to nearly double its original size.
-The Price Center East expansion was officially opened to the public on May 19, 2008.
+The building houses restaurants, the central bookstore, a movie theater, and office space for student organizations and faculty.
+A student referendum was passed in 2003 to nearly double Price Center, this "East expansion" was officially opened to the public on May 19, 2008.
+Many campus cooperatives, stores as well as The Hub (UCSD's Basic Needs program) operate out of the Student Center which is located towards the south-east of campus.